mtxdead10cc/adder-lang/readme.md

 ### Control flow

-Adder supports controle flow by way of if ... else if .. else.
+Adder supports control flow by way of if ... else if .. else.

 Most operators are similar to C with the notable exception that '&&'' is replaced with the **and** keyword and '||'' is replaced with **or** keyword.